Thinning Apple Fruit

 The following questions will help you evaluate whether your crop needs to be thinned.
 Remember, it’s better to be conservative when applying thinning materials.
 It’s possible to take more fruit off but not to put fruit back on.

 - How many seeds are present?
 When fruitlets are 3-5 mm, cut open a few and count the seeds.
 Fruitlets with fewer than five seeds are more likely to drop naturally and will be easier to thin than fruitlets with more than five seeds.

 - What color are the seeds?
 Tan or brown seed color at this time of the season indicates that the seeds are not viable, whereas viable seeds will be white to yellow.
 Fruitlets with fewer viable seeds are more likely to drop naturally, and are also more sensitive to chemical thinners.
-In some varieties, the color of the pedicel (stem) is also an early indicator of whether or not the fruitlets will persist beyond June drop.
+In some cultivars, the color of the pedicel (stem) is also an early indicator of whether or not the fruitlets will persist beyond June drop.
 Red color in the pedicel indicates that the fruitlet will likely not persist.

 - What was the crop load like last year?
 Trees will thin more easily in the year following a heavy crop.

 - What was bee activity like in the orchard?
 Were pollination conditions good or less than ideal.
 Remember that bees don’t like to work in cloudy, rainy, windy weather any more than you do.

 There are a number of PGR-based materials available for fruit thinning.
 The best material to use will depend on the cultivar, the condition of the trees, and time of application.